Key takeaways

 Implementing QA

-They set client specific materiality thresholds, built risk based samples, standardized checklists, and mandated exception logs with ownership.
-Daily feedback tightened the loop, AI Accountant reduced manual classification.
+They set client specific materiality thresholds.
+They built risk based samples, standardized checklists, and mandated exception logs with ownership.
+Daily feedback tightened the loop, and automated tools reduced manual classification work.

 Measuring the results